xiyanxiongnico/AMPGen/README.md

 ### Classification and Efficacy Prediction of Generated AMP Sequences

 1. **Classification**:
-   - A Random Forest classifier is constructed based on feature extraction and XGBoost classification to determine whether the generated sequences are antimicrobial peptides (AMPs).
+   - An XGBoost classifier is constructed based on feature extraction to determine whether the generated sequences are antimicrobial peptides (AMPs).

 2. **Efficacy Prediction**:
    - An LSTM model utilizing language model embedding techniques is developed to evaluate the antimicrobial efficacy of the generated sequences.
 The performance metric used is the minimum inhibitory concentration (MIC).